m0xpd/YuSynth-VCA-for-Eurorack/README.md

 potentiometers) is useful for handling CV signals, whereas the a.c. coupled version (which should use LOGARTHMIC 'A' potentiometers) is the standard version for handling audio signals.

 This Eurorack version is implemented on a single PCB, following closely Yves' original schematic.
+(You can see my schematic as a graphic [here](link.png))

 I have replaced the specified BC547 transistors with 2n3904s, as these are my everyday 'popcorn' NPNs.
 Yves does note this as a standard replacement and warns that the pinouts of the two transistors is revesed; 'CBE' becomes 'EBC'.